Zang Ba: Service under Cao Cao

-After Zang Ba was captured, Cao Cao asked for his allegiance made him the chancellor of Langya, while Zang Ba's old friends were also appointed as local administrators.
+After Zang Ba was captured, Cao Cao asked for his allegiance and made him the chancellor of Langya, while Zang Ba's old friends were also appointed as local administrators.
 Together, they held sway over the Qing and Xu provinces.
 Once, Cao Cao ordered Liu Bei (then his subordinate) to ask Zang Ba for the heads of Mao Jun (毛暉) and Xu Xi (徐翕), men who rebelled against Cao Cao and sought refuge with Zang Ba during the war with Lü Bu.
 However, Zang Ba refused to turn the two men over as he told Liu Bei that the reason he had been able to earn the loyalty of so many people was because he never turned his back on them and further remarking that it would befit a great leader to act magnanimously.
 Liu Bei relayed Zang Ba's response back to Cao Cao, who praised Zang Ba for his honourable conduct, comparing it to that of ancient heroes, and pardoned the two renegade, making them commandery administrators.
 As the rest of eastern China plunged into turmoil, the situation in the lands under Zang Ba's influence remained under control.

-During Cao Cao's battles with Yuan Shao in the early 200s, Zang Ba led elite soldiers into Qing Province, allowing Cao Cao to focus the majority of his soldiers on the main battles at hand, and not having to worry being flanked from the east.
-Yuan Shao's forces cannot advance to the east due to the strong defense mounted by Zang Ba.After defeating Yuan Shao at the Battle of Guandu in 200, Cao Cao defeated and killed his son Yuan Tan in the Battle of Nanpi.
+During Cao Cao's battles with Yuan Shao in the early 200s, Zang Ba led elite soldiers into Qing Province, allowing Cao Cao to focus the majority of his soldiers on the main battles at hand, and not having to worry about being flanked from the east.
+Yuan Shao's forces cannot advance to the east due to the strong defense mounted by Zang Ba.
+After defeating Yuan Shao at the Battle of Guandu in 200, Cao Cao defeated and killed his son Yuan Tan in the Battle of Nanpi.
 Zang Ba went personally to Cao Cao to congratulate him on his great victory.
 During the celebration banquet, he offered to move his family to Ye city, Cao Cao's headquarters, effectively as hostages to bound his loyalty.
 Cao Cao refused, expressing his full confidence in Zang Ba.
 For his accomplishments in restoring order in the east, Zang Ba was enfeoffed as a marquis of a chief village by and named as general.

 In 206, Zang Ba put down the rebellion of Chang Xi, his former subordinate, together with Yu Jin.
 Some time between 206 and 209, he joined Xiahou Yuan and Lü Qian (呂虔) in the quelling of Yellow Turban remnants led by Xu He (徐和) and Sima Ju (司馬俱).
 After several engagements and heavy casualties on both sides, the two Yellow Turban rebels were killed.
 Zang Ba was then formally appointed as the Inspector of Xu Province, and his close comrade Sun Guan became the Inspector of Qing Province.